astaylor92/astaylor92.github.io/docs/_portfolio/beer-classification.md

 ---
 title: "Beer Classification"
-excerpt: "An exploration of multiclass classification algorithms to predict a beer's style by its characteristics"
+excerpt: "An exploration of multiclass classification algorithms to predict a beer's style by its characteristics with an emphasis on the full modeling process"
 header:
   teaser: "/images/beercharacteristics/teaser.png"
 layout: single